Sagarv812/WinteROS_2025/Week 1/Week 1: Building StarkOS Foundations.md

 - `geometry_msgs/msg/Twist` is the type of message we are publishing.
 As we saw earlier, [here](#ros2-topic-list), that is the type of message that the `cmd_vel` topic uses
 - `{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: -1.8}}` is the actual message that we publish to that topic.
 As we saw in the [ros2 interface](#ros2-interface-show) section, the format of the `Twist` message is observed

+This is the closest thing to “manual suit control.”
+You’re injecting velocity commands straight into the system-no intermediary node, no UI, just pure control flow like Stark hot-wiring the Mark-1.

 This was an easy example of publisher-subscriber using the builtin topics of ROS.
 Later, we will see how to built it from scratch.

 ![Turtlesim Mimic](../Images/week1_turtlesim_mimic.png)